-It is highly recommended that a Termite Chemical Barrier System and/or other suitable Termite Treatment with a preventative maintenance program be put in place, particularly since live termites have been found on the property.
+It is HIGHLY recommended that a Termite Chemical Barrier System and/or other suitable Termite Treatment with a preventative maintenance program be put in place.

 The property is a EXTREMELY high risk for termites as the environments to the property are very conducive with many susceptible areas.